Summer 2026 Internship Project Opportunities

 Location: Lincoln, NE

 Zoetis, as one of the world’s leading animal health companies, works to discover, develop, manufacture and commercialize vaccines, medicines, diagnostics and other technologies for companion animals and livestock.
 The intern will focus on improving how manufacturing equipment is cleaned between product runs at Zoetis.
 The intern will study an automated cleaning system, called Clean-in-Place (CIP), that washes tanks and filter lines without taking them apart.
 By observing cleaning cycles, collecting time and usage data, and mapping each step of the process, the intern will identify where time, water, or cleaning chemicals are being used inefficiently.
 Using Lean principles, the intern will help evaluate opportunities to reduce excess cleaning for certain water-soluble products while still meeting quality and safety requirements.
 The role also includes helping design small, controlled tests to evaluate improvement ideas and estimating the operational and cost impact of proposed changes.
+The intern will then communicate his/her/their findings through innovative digital data presentations.
 This project will provide the intern with exposure to manufacturing operations, teamwork across departments, and real-world process improvement.